Arlington Soccer Club Select Team Tryouts

 What if my child has a conflict with the tryout schedule?

 Due to the large number of players involved, ASC does not offer makeup dates for tryouts.
-If your child has an unavoidable conflict please STILL register them for tryouts contact the appropriate age group coordinator to discuss a potential waiver.
+If your child has an unavoidable conflict please STILL register them for tryouts, and contact the appropriate Age Group Director to discuss a potential waiver.
 Waivers are given for injury, illness, long-standing commitments such as a performance, a family graduation or athletic playoff game.
 While waivers are given on a discretionary basis, it is best for players to be at both tryouts whenever possible.

 7/8th Grade Goalkeeper Tryout Process (How)